labgem/PPanGGOLiN/docs/user/QuickUsage/quickWorkflow.md

     classDef panmodule fill:#d44066
     classDef workflow fill:#d4ae40

 ```

-The minimal subcommand only need your own annotations files (using `.gff` or `.gbff`/`.gbk` files)
-as long as they include the genomic dna sequences, such as the ones provided by Prokka or Bakta.
+The minimal subcommand only needs your own annotation files (`.gff` or `.gbff`/`.gbk` files), as long as they include the genomic dna sequences like those provided by Prokka or Bakta.

 ```bash
 ppanggolin all --anno genomes.gbff.list
 ```